StanForever/awesome-websites/README.md

 * [https://gitcoin.co](https://gitcoin.co/) : Gitcoin is the easiest way to leverage the open source community to incentivize or monetize work.
 * [https://gitstalk.netlify.com](https://gitstalk.netlify.com/) : Discover who's upto what on Github.
 * [https://gitexplorer.com](https://gitexplorer.com/) : Git Command Explorer.
 Find the right commands you need without digging through the web.
 * [https://gitstats.me](https://gitstats.me/) : Git-Stats.
-An open-source GitHub contribution analyzer
+An open-source GitHub contribution analyzer.
+* [https://generatepotter.com](https://generatepotter.com/) : Enter a prompt like "@harry as a cat" to generate an image. 🪄
+* [https://writing.galaxyzoo.org](https://writing.galaxyzoo.org/) : Ever wanted to see your name in lights?
+Well, lights don't get much bigger than this!
+Create your own message in real galaxies!
+* [https://grep.app](https://grep.app/) : Effortlessly search for code, files, and paths across GitHub repositories. 🕵️

 ## H :
 * [http://www.1happybirthday.com](http://www.1happybirthday.com/) : Birthday songs for a Happy Birthday. :birthday: